 Baking time: Nothing ruins a potato more than underbaking.
 Once a potato is cut into, baking longer never quite makes it right again.
 I bake mine at least an hour on 400 degrees and test doneness by gently squeezing a potato with a clean oven mitt.
 If done, it will be soft and yield to pressure.

-These can be served with chili (try my favorite turkey ranch chili with black & white beans) or topped with sour cream, butter, and chives.
+These can be served with chili (try our favorite turkey chili with beans) and/or topped with sour cream, butter, and chives.
 No matter how you eat them, the skins will be as yummy as the insides.

 I love hearing from readers, so feel free to leave comments!
 Thanks so much for stopping by.
 Be blessed, and stay savvy!!!